 “A majority of American adults weigh more than recommended – and being overweight or obese puts people at higher risk for a number of cancers – so these findings are a cause for concern,” said CDC Director Brenda Fitzgerald, M.D.
 “By getting to and keeping a healthy weight, we all can play a role in cancer prevention.”

 According to the director of CDC’s Division of Cancer Prevention and Control Lisa C. Richardson, M.D., M.P.H., “As an oncologist, when people ask me if there’s a cure for cancer, I say ‘Yes, good health is the best prescription for preventing chronic diseases, including cancer.’”

 This means that to reduce the risk of incurring cancer, people should keep an eye on their weight.
 They should live healthier, by quitting smoking, moderating alcohol consumption, exercising regularly, and eating healthy.
 A balanced diet can do wonders to enhance both a person’s health and physique.

 On the other hand, to go to their physicians for checkups regularly.
 Doing so would help them maintain a healthy weight and be one step ahead of dreaded diseases.
 Lastly, people who have immediate relatives who have had cancer are advised to be screened for the disease, as they may be at a higher risk of contacting it.

 As always, prevention is key

 Obesity itself is an illness one has to cure.
 If not, one risks himself of developing more painful and deadly illnesses.
 If you are suffering from a type of cancer linked to obesity, New Hope Unlimited will help find ways to treat and stop the growth of cancer cells using less conventional, yet effective methods.
-Call us today at +1 866-524-4673 or fill out our online form.
+Call us today or fill out our online form.